 How to install Let’s Encrypt on Apache2

 Let’s Encrypt is a new Certificate Authority capable of issuing certificates cross-signed by IdentTrust, which allows their end certificates to be accepted by all major browsers.
-This guide outlines the steps for installing their letsencrypt client version 0.4.1-1 and how to use it to manage certificates on Ubuntu 16.04 cloud server running Apache2.
+This guide outlines the steps for installing their certbot client and how to use it to manage certificates on Ubuntu 16.04 or newer cloud server running Apache.

 Let’s Encrypt greatly simplifies server management by automating obtaining certificates and configuring web services to use them.
 The client is fully-featured and extensible for the Let’s Encrypt Certificate Authority or any other CA that uses the ACME protocol.

 On Ubuntu servers, the client is available in a PPA maintained by the Certbot team.
 Install the package archive with the following command while also confirming you have the prerequisites.

 sudo apt-get install software-properties-common sudo add-apt-repository universe sudo add-apt-repository ppa:certbot/certbot sudo apt-get update

 With the new PPA installed and repositories updated, install the Certbot client itself along with the Apache plugin.
 You will naturally also need Apache itself which is included below as well.